CS601-F18/side-project-Dhartim/README.md

     - These List of Suggestion will come from Inverted Index, implemented in Project 1.
     - After select any one from Suggestion.
 Search term selected and list down table of it.
  2. Use javascript, jquery for client-side.
+ 3. Use Log4j for logging.
- 3. You will learn about:-
+ 4. You will learn about:-
     - JavaScript
     - CSS
     - Jquery